jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 **Note:** The response shows two devices in our device group.
 One is the API Services Gatway with a state of `ACTIVE`.
-The other is our remote BIG-IP, which should also show state `ACTIVE`.
-You can continue to add remote BIG-IPs to our device group, thus enabling iControlLX extensions installed on the API Service Gateway to have many remote BIG-IPs which can be have iControl REST requests made in a tusted fashion.
+The other is our remote BIG-IP, which should also show its state as `ACTIVE`.
+You can continue to add remote BIG-IPs to our device group, thus enabling iControlLX extensions installed on the API Service Gateway to have many remote trusted BIG-IPs.

 If your remote BIG-IP does not reach the `ACTIVE` state, you likely have one of two issues:

 1. The API Services Gateway can not reach the address and port issued in the `POST` request to add the device.
 2. You did not assure your remote BIG-IP device has it `configsync-ip` set to a non-floating SelfIP.
 Without this, the remote device can not discover its own certificate to exchange with the API Services Gateway.

-Fix these issues, remove the errant device by issue `DELETE` requests to the device link in the device group, and then re-populate the device entry in the device group by issuing a `POST` request providing the appropriate request body.
+If you remote BIG-IP did not reach the `ACTIVE` state, fix these issues, remove the errant device by issue `DELETE` requests to the device link in the device group, and then re-populate the device entry in the device group by issuing a `POST` request providing the appropriate request body.

 ### Exercise #5 - Installing the TrustedProxy iControlLX Extension on the API Services Gateway

-To utilize our established trust between the API Services Gateway and a BIG-IP, we need to issue iControl REST requests from the API Service Gateway.
+To utilize our established trust between the API Services Gateway and a remote BIG-IP, we need to issue iControl REST requests from the API Service Gateway.
 We are going to create a simple iControlLX extension which will proxy iControl REST by accepting POST requests.
-The body of our POST will contain the details of our desired iControl REST request to make to our trusted BIG-IP.
+The body of our POST will contain the details of the desired iControl REST request to make to our remote BIG-IP.

 ![Established Trust through iControlLX extensions](./assets/images/icontrollx_trusted_proxy_extension.png)